Roti: Mauritius

 Similarly as with other countries that were part of the Indian diaspora, roti was introduced to Mauritius by Indian migrants/indentured labourers during the 19th century, and has since been a staple of Mauritian cuisine and a common street food.
 Roti generally refers to farata (a local pronunciation of paratha), a pancake made of wheat flour and water; other variants include dholl puri, which is layered, and stuffed with boiled and ground dal/split peas, and ti puri, a smaller roti that is fried and usually served with seven different curries.

 Iran

 In Iran, the two variants of roti are called khaboos and lavash.
 These two breads (the former of which is almost exactly prepared like Indian roti) are quite similar to other rotis.

-North America
+Elsewhere

 Roti shops are now abundant in Trinidad and Tobago, Guyana, Suriname, Jamaica, the United States, Canada, the United Kingdom, and the Netherlands.
 Owing to Canada's considerable immigrant populations from both South Asia and the Caribbean, roti and its variants are popular there.
-As Indo-Caribbeans moved to North American cities such as Toronto, New York City, Miami, Los Angeles, and Montreal, they exported with them the wrapped version of roti.
+As Indo-Caribbean people moved to North American cities such as Toronto, New York City, Miami, Los Angeles, and Montreal, they exported with them the wrapped version of roti.
 A distinct Toronto offering is the "East Indian roti", a variation on the stuffed roti from the West Indies.
+In some of these cultures, rotis are also being used in the place of pita bread when making burritos, quesadillas, or any other kinds of wraps.